Shania Twain explains why she’s ‘unashamed’ of posing nude

 “This is me expressing my truth.
 I’m comfortable in my own skin, and this is the way I am sharing that confidence,” Twain said.
 “I think the best fashion is confidence, and whatever you wear — if you’re wearing it with that, it’s fashionable.
 I am a woman in my late 50s, and I don’t need to hide behind the clothes.”

-The “You’re Still the One” singer said she took pride in doing a nude photoshoot and that it was to do as a woman going through menopause.
+The “You’re Still the One” singer said she took pride in doing a nude photoshoot, as a woman going through menopause.

 “I can’t even tell you how good it felt to do nude shooting.
 I was just so unashamed of my new body, you know, as a woman that is well into my menopause,” she continued.
 “I’m not even emotional about it; I just feel okay about it.
 It’s really liberating.”